cu-ecen-aeld/final-project-PlaceholderForAProperUsername/README.md

 ## Overview
 ---
-In this project, a simple heart rate monitor will be implemented.
-A MAX30101 sensor will be used to measure the heart rate.
-The result will be displayed on a common 16x2 LCD.
+In this project, a simple weather monitor will be implemented.
+A BME280 sensor will be used to measure temperature, humidity and pressure.
+The results will be displayed on an 20x4 LCD.

 ![Block Diagram](block_diagram.jpg)
 ## Target Build System